Hnto/Nuki/README.md

 # Nuki v1.0

-**Please be aware that the Nuki framework is still in BETA and NOT production ready.
+**Please be aware that the Nuki framework is in BETA and NOT production ready.
 Documentation for usage is also a minimum at this time**

 ### Initial build package setup